-Date School will leave current Is school working with NYCDOE to expand into current space?
-If so, list year expansion will occur.
-Is school working with NYCDOE to move to separate If so, list the proposed space and year planned for School at Full Capacity at co-location space? move Site
+Date School will leave Is school working with NYCDOE to expand If so, list year expansion Is school working with NYCDOE to If so, list the proposed space and School at Full current co-location into current space? will occur. move to separate space? year planned for move Capacity at Site